coihsan/withastro-astro-f4ezip/src/content/blog/google/google-update-des-2023.md

 ---
-title: 'Decoding the Mystery: Googles December 2023 Algorithm Update Explained'
+title: 'Googles December 2023 Algorithm Update Explained'
 description: 'Google has pulled the plug on this once-powerful tool.
 But why did they do it, and what does it mean for your ad campaigns?'
 pubDate: 'Jul 08 2022'
 heroImage: